 - Simplified CP program rollout and administration.

-Gas utilities use electrical cathodic protection (CP) to prevent corrosion of metal mains and service lines.
+Gas and water utilities use electrical cathodic protection (CP) to prevent corrosion of metal mains and service lines.
 This means a constant external voltage must be applied to metallic pipes carrying natural gas to protect against corrosion.
 Corrosion departments at gas utilities must ensure compliance with federal regulation 49 CFR 192 Part 1 and other state and company mandates.
 These rules stipulate acceptable test values (e.g. soil-to-pipe or rectifier voltage) and inspection frequency of a gas utility’s cathodic protection system.